zacBkh/zacBkh/README.md

 # Hi, I'm Zach 👋🏼 👨‍💻

-I am a full-stack Web Developer, living between Paris & Dubai 📍 <br/>
+I am a full-stack Web Developer, from Paris, but living in Dubai 📍 <br/>
-Truly passionnate about engineering, I am amazed how Web brings developers all around the world together to solve problems 🧠
+Truly passionnate about engineering, I am amazed how Web brings developers from all around the world to solve business problems 🧠

 ## Fun facts about me 😎